 In the USA, Oxycontin's licensees Purdue are currently being sanctioned by the FDA and are the subject of litigation, for quite incredibly, marketing Oxycontin as a non-addictive opioid painkiller.
 Recently, they have come up with a non-crush-able and therefore less 'attractive' version of their popular sustained release painkiller, although their instant release and therefore non-crush-able version, has been prescribed here in Ireland, under the brand-name, Oxynorm.
-Oxycodone is prescribed in Ireland, usually in palliative care but hydrocodone, which is less potent than oxycodone and the active ingredient in Vicodin, Lortab, etc. is not usually available on prescription in Ireland or the UK.
+Oxycodone is prescribed in Ireland, usually in palliative care but Hydrocodone, the active ingredient in Vicodin, Lortab, etc. is not usually available on prescription in Ireland or the UK.

-Dr. Damian McNally of the busy Ormeau Health Center inner-city practice has created groundbreaking studies into prescription medicine addiction and other related illnesses, including Diabetes 2.
+The busy Ormeau Health Center inner-city practice has created groundbreaking studies into prescription medicine addiction and other related illnesses, including Diabetes 2.
 The practice is one of the few with a dedicated Addiction GP and nursing support team.
-Further uptake of Dr. McNally's programs across more of the Health Service would be greatly welcomed by patients and staff.
+Further uptake of programs across more of the Health Service would be greatly welcomed by patients and staff.

 Over the Counter